Field-mediated locomotor dynamics on highly deformable surfaces: Active agent on membrane: field mediated interaction from fixed object

 Three aspects are important to understand the dynamics of the vehicle on the membrane.
-The first is that the robot dynamics are highly damped and inertia plays a minimal role: if the motor stops the vehicle rapidly comes to rest (within a second).
-Further, there is no ``rolling down hill" as in the museum demos of GR which our system superficially resembles.
-The second aspect is that the differential in the vehicle allows it to turn dynamically according to the local curvature instead of simply following the spatial geodesics of the membrane (which leads to almost straight trajectories given the shallow depressions of the membrane.
-The third important aspect is that, while the global shape of the membrane without the vehicle is important, due to the vehicle's mass, its local environment deviates from the ``bare" shape of the membrane, introducing an additional local deformation of the membrane.
-This results in a vehicle tilting to an angle $\gamma$ (between the normal of the vehicle surface and $\hat{z}$) depending on the vehicle's radial position in membrane as depicted in Fig.~\ref{fig:precession}a.\\
+The first is that the vehicle dynamics are highly damped and inertia plays a minimal role: if the motor stops the vehicle rapidly comes to rest (within a second).
+That is, there is no ``rolling down hill''.
+The second aspect is that the differential in the vehicle allows it to turn dynamically according to the local curvature instead of simply following the spatial geodesics of the membrane, which leads to almost straight trajectories given the shallow depressions of the membrane (see S3 in the SI).
+The third important aspect is that, while the global shape of the membrane without the vehicle is important, due to the vehicle's mass, its local environment deviates from the ``bare'' shape of the membrane, introducing an additional local deformation of the membrane.
+This results in a vehicle tilting to an angle $\gamma$ (between the normal of the vehicle surface and $\hat{z}$) depending on the vehicle's radial position in membrane as depicted in Fig.~\ref{fig:membrane}c.